 Accessing and correction of personal information

 We will take reasonable steps to ensure that your personal information is accurate, complete, up to date, and relevant whenever it is used, collected or disclosed.
 You may request access to your personal information by contacting the Privacy Officer within your local state via the form below.
 Subject to any legal restrictions we would be happy to advise you what personal information we hold about you if you request this.
 When you make a request to access personal information, we will require you to provide some form of identification (such as a driver's license or passport) so we can verify that you are the person to whom the information relates.
 We will respond to all requests within a reasonable period.

 There may be some cost to you to cover the cost of retrieving and processing the information if it requires a significant amount of time to locate or collect your information or to present it in an appropriate form.
 We will let you know in advance if any charges will apply.

 We rely on the accuracy of the information you provide to us.
 If you think that we may hold information about you that is incorrect in any way, please contact us and we will correct any errors or inaccuracies where required.

-If you wish to have your personal information deleted, please let us know and we will take reasonable steps to delete, de-identify or destroy it immediately (unless we need to keep it for legal or internal risk management reasons, or compliance with our professional obligations).
-Nexia may in any event delete or destroy records containing personal and other information pertaining to you or services provided to you if the services have been completed or if the information or records are no longer required for any services, and provided that Nexia has no other legal or professional obligation to retain the information or records concerned.
+If you wish to have your personal information deleted, please let us know and we will take all reasonable steps to delete, de-identify or destroy it immediately (unless we need to keep it for legal or internal risk management reasons, or compliance with our professional obligations).
+Nexia will in any case destroy or de-identify personal information and records pertaining to you or services provided to you if the services have been completed or if the information or records are no longer required for any services, and provided that Nexia has no other legal or professional obligation to retain the information or records concerned.